mehmetyldz87/FCND-Motion-Planning/README.md

 ```
       * a-Find North_min , North_max , East_min and East_max
       * b-Find Nort and East Size
-      * c-Creat a zero grid array by using Step 2 values
+      * c-Creat a zero grid array by using Nort and East Size
       * d-Find obstacles and insert into the grid array

 * 4- Define Start and Goal Point